-4. (from steps 1 on page 295 and 3)
+4. (from steps 1 and 3)

-On the node showing the error, move the Ethernet cable to Ethernet Port 2 (upper or right Ethernet port).
+On the node showing the error, move the Ethernet cable to Ethernet Port 2.
+For SAN Volume Controller 2145-8G4 nodes, press the blue tab downward to remove the Ethernet cable.

 Note: This Ethernet port is not functional for normal operations.
 It is being moved to this location to test the cable.
 It must be returned to Port 1 when the problem is resolved.